piumi-weragoda/QuickBite-Mobile-App/README.md

-# 🍽️ BitesDash – Food Delivery Mobile App
+# 🍽️ QuickBite – Food Delivery Mobile App

-A cross-platform mobile application for browsing local restaurants, placing food orders, managing a cart, and tracking deliveries — all in real-time.
-Built with React Native, Expo, and Redux, BitesDash provides a seamless food ordering experience at your fingertips.
+**Quickbite** is a fast and modern food delivery app built with **React Native** and **Expo**.
+It allows users to browse menus, place orders, and get their favorite meals delivered with ease.

 ---